Why the Liberal Approach to Deliberative Democracy Will Fail

 We must insist unflinchingly that the means for making such difficult decisions over seemingly intractable issues is also what should be employed in making all collective social decisions.
 That is, even as we pursue reforms as a way of demonstrating the benefits of deliberative democracy, we must not abandon the revolutionary cause of overturning the oligarchy of electoralism.

 Third, they will fight on legal grounds.

 Some will argue that the constitutional requirement requiring “republican government” necessitates elections.
-It doesn’t, but if our movement ever succeeds in overcoming the two hurdles above, the legal challenges will ensure, and that will inevitably be one of the issues that will have to be litigated.
+It doesn’t, but it will have to be litigated.

 Some jurisdictions have much more specific laws about how representation must be implemented.
-Several years ago, at a local public hearing in Austin, Texas was held regarding a proposal to change the make-up of city council from seven at-large seats elected by the entire city to a district system, ostensibly to allow more diversity of representation geographically, ideologically, and demographically.
-In the previous system, the same electorate decided every seat, producing consistent homogeneity among the council.
-However, when a proportional representation model was proposed in that hearing as an alternative to either of those two options, the chair noted that a clause in the state constitution required that every representative of every city council be elected by a majority of the electorate in the relevant jurisdiction, thus effectively making proportional representation illegal for local governments in Texas.
-Obviously, it would also make any non-electoral model unconstitutional as well.
+Several years ago, I attended a local public hearing on a proposal to change the nature of how a city council was elected.
+It had been until that point elected through several at-large seats by the entire city.
+Thus, the same electorate decided each seat, and there was considerable homogeneity among the council.
+The proposal was to transition to a district system to allow more diversity of representation both ideologically and demographically.
+I attended to propose the possibility of using a proportional representation model instead, but was informed that a clause in the state constitution required that every representative of every city council be elected by a majority of the electorate in the relevant jurisdiction.
+This made a proportional representation model unconstitutional, and would also make any non-electoral model unconstitutional as well.

 Where such legal grounds may not already exist, they will legislate them.
 Where they are weak, they will strengthen them.
 They will create alternative institutions and obstacles to change.